Biology (BIOL)

 BIOL 458 BIOLOGICAL EVOLUTION3 Credits

-Study of the fundamental theory of evolution, including phylogeny and earth history, macro-evolutionary patterns, micro-evolutionary processes, and synthesis.
+Study of the fundamental theory of evolution, including phylogeny and earth history, macro-evolutionary patterns, micro-evolutionary processes, and application, using popular and scientific literature in discussions.
+Primary literature reading and technical writing are required for this course.

-BIOL 479 INTERNSHIP IN HEALTH SCIENCES: RESPIRATORY THERAPY5 Credits
+BIOL 479 PRACTICUM IN HEALTH SCIENCES: RESPIRATORY THERAPY5 Credits

-This class is a combination of clinical and coursework building towards a career in respiratory therapy.
+A combination of clinical and coursework building towards a career in respiratory therapy.
 The clinical portion of this course will include clinical rotations with a wide range of patient populations.
 Students are evaluated on affective skills, as well as clinical competencies.
 Course work will include principles of respiratory therapy throughout the internship year.
 The student will demonstrate competencies in a respiratory lab setting.
 Students must make arrangements to conduct clinicals in an approved hospital setting.
+May be repeated 3 times.

 BIOL 499 BIOLOGY CAPSTONE3 Credits